thatsed/wgmine/README.md

 You don't need to, but I personally like to add `+` at the end of the prefix to make it easier to see.
 That's just a preference tho :)

+Since public keys are irreversible (by definition) and they depend fully on their private counterpart, the only solution to the problem is to bruteforce a ton of key pairs until one with a public key matching the prefix is found.

 ### Does this make the key less secure?